Life As a Sailor or Marine Oiler

 Job Outlook for Sailors and Marine Oilers

-There were about 33,800 jobs for Sailor or Marine Oiler in 2016 (in the United States).
+In 2016, there was an estimated number of 33,800 jobs in the United States for Sailor or Marine Oiler.
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 2,600 new jobs for Sailor or Marine Oiler by 2026.
-Due to new job openings and attrition, there will be an average of 4,400 job openings in this field each year.
+The BLS estimates 4,400 yearly job openings in this field.

 The states with the most job growth for Sailor or Marine Oiler are Idaho, Tennessee, and Minnesota.
 Watch out if you plan on working in Kentucky, Indiana, or Mississippi.
 These states have the worst job growth for this type of profession.